Rio de Janeiro police move to regain control of some favelas

 On videos shared on the Rio police’s official Twitter profile, officers could be seen with their rifles drawn cautiously entering the streets of the vast favela, where the city’s deadliest raid took place last May, killing 28 people and injuring several others.

-By noon on Wednesday, there were no reports of violent confrontations or shootouts.
+By Wednesday afternoon, dozens of individuals had been arrested, police said, but there were no reports of violent confrontations or shootouts.

+Violence in Rio’s metropolitan region has gone down.
+Official data shows that homicides between January and November 2021 were nearly 8% lower that during the same period a year ago, with nearly 2,000 deaths.

-Rio’s police have historically resorted to storming favelas and engaging in deadly shootouts as a means to disrupt criminal organizations and seek out targets.
+But Rio’s police have historically resorted to storming favelas and engaging in deadly shootouts as a means to disrupt criminal organizations and seek out targets.
 And for years, officers have faced repeated accusations of summarily executing suspects.
 Some residents of Jacarezinho alleged executions took place during the raid last May.

 In its 2021 annual report published this month, Rio-based organization Fogo Cruzado, which compiles and verifies reports of shootings throughout the metropolitan region, highlighted that the number of incidents where three or more civilians are shot dead has increased.
 There were 61 such events in Rio’s metropolitan area, most of which occurred during police operations.